Spartan-119/Spartan-119/README.md

 I also like debating, reading books on Philosophy, Psychology, technology, and the Biblical laws (Torah).
 I am also guilty of spending too much time PETTING A DOG.

+🤔 So why "Spartan-119"?
+I used to play Halo a lot, and init the protagonist is John-117 aka Spartan 117, since he was part of the [Spartan program](https://halo.fandom.com/wiki/SPARTAN-II_Program).
+I just tweaked a bit and changed 117 --> 119, based on favourite Psalm (Tehillim 119).

 💬 Ask me about Machine Learning, Linear regression, data structures & algo, and guitar-related-stuff.

 📫 How to reach me: https://www.linkedin.com/in/youwanttohirethisguy/ (on LinkedIn)